Background pattern

 YERVOY may cause changes in laboratory test results performed by your doctor.
 These include:

-• variation in the number of red blood cells (which carry oxygen), white blood cells (which are important for fighting infections) or platelets (cells that help blood to clot)
+• variation in the number of red blood cells (which carry oxygen), white blood cells (which are important for fighting infections), or platelets (cells that help blood clot)

-• abnormal variation in the levels of hormones and liver enzymes in the blood
+• abnormal variation in hormone and liver enzyme levels in the blood

 • abnormal levels of calcium, sodium, phosphate, or potassium in the blood

-• renal inability to eliminate blood acids normally
+• inability of the kidneys to eliminate acids from the blood normally

 • presence of antibodies in the blood against some of your own cells

-The following side effects have been reported with ipilimumab in combination with other anti-cancer medicines (the frequency and severity of side effects may vary with the combination of anti-cancer medicines received):
+The following adverse effects have been reported with ipilimumab in combination with other anti-cancer medicines (the frequency and severity of adverse effects may vary with the combination of anti-cancer medicines received):

 • upper respiratory tract infections

-• decrease in thyroid activity (which can cause fatigue or weight gain)
+• decreased thyroid gland activity (which can cause fatigue or weight gain)

-• decrease in the number of red blood cells (which carry oxygen), white blood cells (which are important for fighting infections) or platelets (cells that help blood to clot)
+• a decrease in the number of red blood cells (which carry oxygen), white blood cells (which are important for fighting infections), or platelets (cells that help blood clot)

-• loss of appetite, high blood sugar levels (hyperglycemia) or low blood sugar levels (hypoglycemia)
+• loss of appetite, high (hyperglycemia) or low (hypoglycemia) blood sugar levels

 • headache, dizziness